 6. Recognition that listening is more important than talking

 The people you encounter in meetings who waffle on incessantly about themselves probably aren’t entrepreneurs.
-Likewise, the train passengers who spend the entire journey talking into their phone without pausing for breath are highly unlikely to have caught the entrepreneurial spirit.
+Likewise, the train passengers who spend the entire journey talking into their phones without pausing for breath are highly unlikely to have caught the entrepreneurial spirit.

 We know this, because one of the successful entrepreneur’s greatest assets is the desire to listen.
 They elevate the importance of listening way beyond that of their own voice, and ensure they always lend an ear to anyone that needs it.